santiment/academy/src/docs/metrics/binance-derivatives/busd-binance-perpetual-open-interest-value/index.md

 ## Description

 Traders are always searching for information to get an edge in the market.
-The most valuable information is one that provides insights into what other traders are doing - Open Interest offers this information if you know how to interpret it.
-By understanding open interest and its impact on crypto prices, it can help you make better-informed trading decisions.
+The most valuable information is that which provides insights into what other traders are doing - Open Interest offers this information if you know how to interpret it.
+Understanding open interest and its impact on crypto prices can help you make better-informed trading decisions.

-More details on Binance [web-site](https://www.binance.com/en/blog/futures/what-information-does-open-interest-convey-421499824684900398).
+More details on Binance [website](https://www.binance.com/en/blog/futures/what-information-does-open-interest-convey-421499824684900398).

 ---